arashaomrani/MPC_Project/README.md

 ## Model Predictive Control with Latency

+It is very important aspect of this project, the model accounts for the simulator's 100ms latency between the actuator calculation (when the model tells the car to perform a steering or acceleration/braking change) and when the simulator will actually perform that action.
 To handle actuator latency, the state values are calculated using the model and the delay interval.
-These values are used instead of the initial ones to fed into the mpc.solve().
+The latency equal to dt used and used the same update equations as those used in the actual MPC model, predicted the state and fed that into the true model.
+This predicted state and the coefficients are fed into the mpc.solve().